AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/advertising/pinterest-ads.md

 The following sections provide additional information that you will need to know in order to successfully connect to [!DNL Pinterest Ads] using the [!DNL Flow Service] API.

-## Prerequisites {#prerequisites}
+### Prerequisites {#prerequisites}

 In order to connect [!DNL Pinterest Ads] to Experience Platform, you must provide values for the following connection properties:

 * The [!DNL Pinterest] `accessToken`.
-* The [!DNL Pinterest] `Ad account ID`.
+* The [!DNL Pinterest] `adAccountId`.
 * One of [!DNL Pinterest] `Campaign`, `Ad Group` or `Ad` ID's as required.

-For more information on each of these, see their individual sections within the [!DNL Pinterest] [prerequisites](../../../../connectors/advertising/pinterest-ads.md#prerequisites) overview documentation.
+For more information on these connection properties, read the [[!DNL Pinterest Ads] overview](../../../../connectors/advertising/pinterest-ads.md#prerequisites).

 ## Connect [!DNL Pinterest Ads] to Platform using the [!DNL Flow Service] API {#connect-platform-to-flow-api}

-The following tutorial walks you through the steps to create a [!DNL Pinterest Ads] source connection and create a dataflow to bring [!DNL Pinterest Ads] data to Platform using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).
+The following outlines the steps to take in order to connect [!DNL Pinterest Ads] to Experience Platform.

 ### Create a base connection {#base-connection}